Scale your business with our modular plugins.

 Do you want to apply CSS and edit your site’s style?
 If so, this post is for you.
 In this guide, we’ll show you different ways to add CSS to WordPress so you can customize your website and make an impression on your visitors.

-Even though WordPress has plenty of themes and templates that you can use, if you want to change the appearance of your site, you’ll end up adding CSS code sooner or later.
+Even though WordPress has plenty of themes and templates to choose from, if you want to change your site’s appearance, you’ll end up writing CSS sooner or later.

 There are several ways to apply CSS style to a WordPress site: